gregw/sailing-hpf/README.md

 elapsed times of competing boats, and computes a **Historical Performance Factor (HPF)** for each boat from that history.

-The HPF is the back-calculated handicap a boat would have needed, averaged across its racing history, to have been equal-time with a hypothetical 1.000 reference boat.
+The HPF is the back-calculated time correction factor a boat would have needed, averaged across its racing history, to have been equal-time with a hypothetical 1.000 reference boat.
 It is a measure of past performance, anchored where possible to independently verifiable measurement-based handicaps (IRC, ORC, AMS).
 The HPF is a single number that combines results from multiple sources including different types of races (e.g. inshore and offshore).
-It is intrinsically wrong and just an analysis tool.

 Results and HPF values are presented graphically via a web interface, and are also available as open data via a REST JSON API for anyone who wishes to build on them.